paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

   (D) any combination of fuels referred to in subparagraphs (A) through (C), to comply with the requirements of a State implementation plan pursuant to [section 7410 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7410).

-**(c) Action to be taken by President** Within 90 days after the submission of a Governor’s petition under subsection (b) of this section, the President shall either issue an order or rule pursuant to [section 7425 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7425) or deny such petition, stating in writing his reasons for such denial.
+**(c) Action to be taken by President** Within 90 days after the submission of a Governor’s petition under subsection (b), the President shall either issue an order or rule pursuant to [section 7425 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7425) or deny such petition, stating in writing his reasons for such denial.
 In making his determination to issue such an order or rule pursuant to this subsection, the President must find that such order or rule would—

 (1) be consistent with [section 7425 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7425);